sclarkstone/Milestone4/README.md

 * set a fixed height on the products cards so they all appear the same giving a uniform and symetrical look.
 * made review subject is review details bolder
 * found an error when not logged in as a user could not view product details.
 Needed to put an if statement around the profile_name in the product_detail view.
-* use card layout for My plans and My reviews to keep layout and design consistant
+* use card layout for My plans and My reviews to keep layout and design consistant rather then tables
 * rename review_complete and review_complete2 in review view to more menaingful names (review_complete_product and review_complete_order)
 * made subject and review on review form required fileds with placeholder helper text
 * refactor plan_detail def in plans view to loop through days inside a parent loop of week to reduce code making it much less complicated.